Lindbladian approach for many-qubit thermal machines: enhancing the performance with geometric heat pumping by interaction: Lindbladian approach for many-qubit thermal machine

 We identify the control parameters with a vector $\bm X(t)$.
 In the case of the Hamiltonian Eq.~\eqref{ham_sys}, each time-dependent component of the vectors $\bm B_j(t)$ defines a component of this vector, $\bm X(t)=\left(B_{1,x}(t),\ldots, B_{N_{\rm q},z}(t)\right)$.

+Following Refs.~\cite{Cavina2017Aug,Scandi2019Oct}, we assume that for all values of the control parameters, there exist a unique stationary solution $\rho^{(f)}(\bm X)$ of Eq. (\ref{lind}), associated with the frozen Hamiltonian ${\cal H}_{\rm S}(\bm X)$, where the parameters $\bm X$ are evaluated at a fixed time, which satisfies

-We focus on slow changes of these parameters, characterized by a time scale $\tau$ --the period in the case of periodic driving-- that is much longer than the characteristic time scale of the system-reservoir dynamics.
-Following Refs.~\cite{Cavina2017Aug,Scandi2019Oct}, we introduce an expansion in powers of ${\tau}^{-1}$ of the reduced density matrix describing the dynamics of the time-dependent system coupled to the baths,
+Next, we consider slow changes of these parameters, assuming that they are characterized by a time scale $\tau$ --the period in the case of periodic driving-- that is much longer than the characteristic time scale of the system-reservoir dynamics.
+In the case of periodic driving, this is equivalent to consider driving frequencies satisfying that $\hbar /\tau$ is much lower than any energy scale of the few-level system coupled to the reservoir.
+We introduce an expansion in powers of ${\tau}^{-1}$ of the reduced density matrix describing the dynamics of the time-dependent system coupled to the baths,

 Here, $\rho^{(f)}(\bm X)$ denotes the reduced density operator associated with the frozen Hamiltonian ${\cal H}_{\rm S}(\bm X)$, where the parameters $\bm X$ are evaluated at a fixed time.
 The other terms represent corrections proportional to the "velocities" $\dot{\bm X}$ and "accelerations" $\ddot{\bm X}$.
 Although this expansion can be extended to higher orders, we focus here on contributions up to order ${\tau}^{-2}$.
 The first-order term defines the so-called adiabatic response approximation.